microsoft/FluidFramework/packages/dds/tree/docs/wip/Modules.md

 This breakdown is intended as an architectural approach to ensure we can deliver functionality in an incremental way (minimizing the work needed for the early milestones), as well as quickly respond to specific feature requests, and perform targeted unit testing.

-These module boundaries could additionally be exposed as public packages, allowing our consumers to also extend and configure the functionality in these ways (increasing our internal API stability obligations), however that is a separate decision which is considered out of scope here.
+These module boundaries could optionally be publicly exported from packages (or be exposed as packages themselves), allowing our consumers to also extend and configure the functionality in these ways (increasing our internal API stability obligations), however that is a separate decision which is considered out of scope here.